imsushant12/imsushant12/README.md

 <h1 align="center">💫Who Am I?</h1>
 <p>
-I'm an Associate in Intelligent Automation at PwC India and a passionate, target-oriented Software Developer.
-With a solid foundation in Development and Content Writing, my journey in programming began with languages like C/C++, Java, and Python.

-Over time, I have expanded my expertise to encompass web development, databases, computer networks, and operating systems.
-This solid technical base empowers me to write clear, concise code and explain complex concepts effectively through my writing.
+I'm a Technical Engineer and writer at SUSE with a strong passion for data engineering, data analytics, cloud-native platforms, automation, and backend development.
+My expertise lies in optimizing workflows, enhancing system performance, and utilizing data-driven insights to improve operational efficiency.

+At SUSE, I collaborate with engineering teams to improve data integrity, accessibility, and platform efficiency.
+I analyze system logs, performance metrics, and workflows using SQL, Python, and visualization tools.
+I focus on automating data pipelines, optimizing cloud platforms, and ensuring system reliability.

+Previously, as an Associate Engineer at PwC India, I worked on Python, Microsoft Power Platform, NodeJS, Generative AI, and SQL, automating workflows and developing scalable data solutions.
+I also built Azure data pipelines and dashboards and created web applications.

-I'm not just a coder but also a writer.
-I've contributed over 500 articles to platforms like [Scaler](https://www.scaler.com/topics/author/sushant-gaurav/), [GeeksForGeeks](https://auth.geeksforgeeks.org/user/imsushant12), Board Infinity, and many more covering a wide range of technical topics such as C/C++, Java, Python, Web Development, DBMS, Operating Systems, Computer Networks, NLP, ML, AWS, Azure, and open-source development.
-Through these efforts, I aim to support and inspire eager learners in the community.
+I'm not just an engineer but also a writer.
+I've contributed 1000+ articles to platforms like [Scaler](https://www.scaler.com/topics/author/sushant-gaurav/), [GeeksForGeeks](https://auth.geeksforgeeks.org/user/imsushant12), and SigNoz, covering topics such as data engineering, cloud computing, backend development, DevOps, databases, operating systems, computer networking, and open-source tools.
+Through my writing, I aim to simplify complex technical concepts and make learning accessible to a wider audience.

-My dedication to the tech community extends beyond writing.
-As a Microsoft Learn Student Ambassador (Beta level), I've organised over ten events covering Azure, cloud computing, open-source development, and more.
-Mentoring students through platforms like Hack TX showcases my commitment towards a collaborative and knowledgeable tech environment.
+Beyond engineering and writing, I have been actively involved in mentorship and open-source contributions.
+As a Microsoft Learn Student Ambassador (Beta), I've organized Azure and cloud computing events, and I've led multiple open-source projects as an administrator, mentor, and contributor.

-I am continuously expanding my DevOps and Cloud Computing skills to broaden my technical domain knowledge.
+I am continuously expanding my knowledge in DevOps, cloud computing, and data engineering** to drive innovation and efficiency in modern tech ecosystems.
 </p>